pilcrowonpaper/arctic/docs/pages/providers/figma.md

 ## Refresh access tokens

 Use `refreshAccessToken()` to get a new access token using a refresh token.
 Figma only returns an access token and its expiration.
-This method throws the same errors as `validateAuthorizationCode()`.
+This method also returns `OAuth2Tokens` and throws the same errors as `validateAuthorizationCode()`

 ```ts
 import { OAuth2RequestError, ArcticFetchError } from "arctic";